Description

 'Maximum drawdown measures the loss in any losing period during a fund’s investment record.
 It is defined as the percent retrenchment from a fund’s peak value to the fund’s valley value.
 The drawdown is in effect from the time the fund’s retrenchment begins until a new fund high is reached.
 The maximum drawdown encompasses both the period from the fund’s peak to the fund’s valley (length), and the time from the fund’s valley to a new fund high (recovery).
 It measures the largest percentage drawdown that has occurred in any fund’s data record.'

-• Compared with the benchmark SPY (-24.5 days) in the period of the last 5 years, the maximum drop from peak to valley of -91.3 days of Direxion Daily 20-Yr Treasury Bull 3x is lower, thus worse.
+• Compared with the benchmark SPY (-24.5 days) in the period of the last 5 years, the maximum DrawDown of -91.3 days of Direxion Daily 20-Yr Treasury Bull 3x is smaller, thus worse.

 MaxDuration: